lixingqiao/XAI-ICU/mimic3benchmark/README.md

        python mimic3benchmark/scripts/extract_vital_sign_from_subjects.py --mimic3_path {PATH TO MIMIC-III Waveform Matched Subset RECORDS-numerics} --data_path data/root/

 6. The following commands will build multi-modal datasets, which can later be used in models.
-These commands are independent, if you are going to work only on one benchmark task, you can run only the corresponding command.
+Note that the above commands are independent, if you are going to work only on one or two modalities, you can run only the corresponding command.

        python mimic3benchmark/scripts/create_multimodal.py --data_path data/root --out_path {PATH TO SAVE DATASET}